Recover files from Azure virtual machine backup (Preview)

 Azure backup provides the capability to restore Azure VMs and disks from Azure VM backups.
 Now this article explains how you can recover items such as files and folders from an Azure VM backup.

 This feature is available for Azure VMs deployed using the Resource Manager model and protected to a Recovery services vault.
-Currently, File recovery from a Windows Azure VM backup is in preview.
-File recovery from a Linux Azure VM is coming soon.
-Currently, File recovery from an encrypted VM backup is not supported.
+File recovery from an encrypted VM backup is not supported.

 Mount the volume and copy files